 Looking for creative writing lesson plans?
 I am developing creative writing lesson ideas!

-You know what I mean: I’m working the kinks out of these creative writing activities and plans.
-I am developing a vision for the class and am more confident in teaching it.
-Since I am happy with the first week of lesson plans, I wanted to share them with you all.
-These plans require lots of discussion and encouragement.
 I’ve found students are shy about writing creatively, about sharing pieces of themselves.
-A large part of the first week of class is setting the atmosphere, of showing students they are free to create.
+A large part of the first week of class is setting the atmosphere, of showing everyone they are free to create.
 And!
-I believe these concepts will apply to most writing lesson plans for secondary students.
+These concepts will apply to most writing lesson plans for secondary students.

 Feel free to give me feedback and borrow all that you need!
-Below, I’ve detailed my day-by-day progression for creative writing lesson plans for week one.
+Below, find my detailed my day-by-day progression for creative writing lesson plans for week one.

 Creative Writing Lesson Day One: Sharing my vision